EY launches Twin Cities minority-business support program

 "EY is one of the few corporations that has boldly said specifically we challenge everyone to take action to eradicate racism," Black said.
 "They are not just saying we want to increase inclusion."

-Before the COVID-19 pandemic, McKinsey reported that the U.S. economy could grow by $1 to $1.5 trillion by 2028 if actions were taken to close racial wealth gaps."
+Before the COVID-19 pandemic, McKinsey reported that the U.S. economy could grow by $1 trillion to $1.5 trillion by 2028 if actions were taken to close racial wealth gaps.

-Recent analysis by labor economists at the Minnesota Department of Employment and Economic Development demonstrate that minority employment is growing faster than the overall labor market in key career categories over the last five-to-10 years, including technology, business management and health care.
-However, the wealth gap between whites and minorities has not declined markedly.
+Recent analysis by labor economists at the Minnesota Department of Employment and Economic Development demonstrate that minority employment is growing faster than the overall labor market in key career categories over the last five to 10 years, including technology, business management and health care.
+However, the wealth gap between has not declined markedly.

 Neal St. Anthony • 612-673-7144